MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/powerapps-cli.md

 #### Open source

-The canvas portion of the Power Apps CLI is open source.
-Discuss improvements, file issues, and access the code for your own needs through the [GitHub Power Apps Language Tooling repository](https://github.com/microsoft/PowerApps-Language-Tooling).
+The canvas commands in the Power Apps CLI are open source.
+Discuss improvements, raise issues, and access the code from [Power Apps language tooling repository](https://github.com/microsoft/PowerApps-Language-Tooling).

 ### Package